williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 The Authorization Code Flow with PKCE is simply the standard Code flow with an extra step at the beginning and an extra verification at the end.
 At a high-level, the flow has the following steps:

 - Your application generates a code verifier followed by a code challenge
-- Your application directs the browser to the Okta sign-in page, along with the generated code challenge, and the user authenticates.
+- Your application directs the browser to the Okta Sign-In page, along with the generated code challenge, and the user authenticates
-- The browser receives an authorization code from your Okta authorization server
+- Okta redirects back to your application with an authorization code
 - The authorization code is passed to your application
-- Your application sends this code, along with the coder verifier to Okta.
+- Your application sends this code, along with the code verifier, to Okta.
 Okta returns access and ID tokens, and optionally a refresh token
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

 For more information on the authorization code with PKCE flow, including why to use it, see (jakub.todo).